 MCI Community Lunch & Learns (Mobile and Fairhope)

 These events provide interactive support for patients, family and friends affected by cancer.
-Meetings are held the fourth Tuesday of each month at noon, on the second floor, MCI Multipurpose room.
+Meetings are held on the fourth Tuesday of each month at noon, on the second floor, MCI Multipurpose room, and on the second Tuesday of each month at the USA Baldwin County Campus, Classroom 11.
 The community classes provide an open forum for meaningful discussion of various topics related to the treatment and management of cancer.
 Topics vary, and cancer experts guide the discussion.
 Groups are held from January to October.
-To RSVP, call our Event Line at (251) 445-9691.
+To RSVP, call our Event Line at (251) 445-9802.

-Nancy Brumfield, a registered dietician who is board certified in oncology nutrition, consults with patients at MCI to help them adapt their diets during treatment.
+A registered dietitian consults with patients at MCI to help them adapt their diets during treatment.
 This supportive care program is a free service.

 Sisterhood of Survivorship (SOS) Gynecologic Cancer Support Group (Mobile)